Jericho (DC Comics)

 Jericho (Joseph William Wilson) is a fictional character appearing in comic books published by DC Comics.
-The character was originally a superhero, the son of Deathstroke, and a member of the Teen Titans during The New Teen Titans period by Marv Wolfman and George Pérez.
-Since the early 1990s, Jericho has gone through periods of both sanity and insanity.
+The character created by Marv Wolfman and George Pérez and first appeared in the 1984 series The New Teen Titans.
+Jericho is the son of Teen Titans adversary Deathstroke (Slade Wilson) and has the ability to possess the bodies of others via eye contact.
+At a young age, Jericho was kidnapped by enemies of Slade and had his throat slit, leaving him mute.
+Jericho communicated with sign language for the majority of his publication history; in the DC Rebirth continuity, he also uses technology that vocalizes his thoughts.

+Jericho was first adapted to television in the fifth season of the animated series Teen Titans, where he appeared as part of the Teen Titans' expanded roster.
 Joe Wilson going by the name "Kane Wolfman" appeared as a recurring character on the sixth and seventh seasons of The CW Arrowverse show Arrow, played by Liam Hall.
 He also appeared as a recurring character on the second season of the DC Universe series Titans, portrayed by Chella Man.

 Publication history

-Jericho first appeared in Tales of the Teen Titans #43 and was created by Marv Wolfman and George Pérez.
+Jericho first appeared in Tales of the Teen Titans #43, during the storyline "The Judas Contract".
+He was created by Marv Wolfman and George Pérez.